 I’m sure at this point you have questions like:

 - “What?!
 An active TCP connection open all the time?
 I’m used to REST!
 How am I going to do that?!”

 Easy, you don’t have to care about that any more!
 That’s why we are going to use the library, and it will take care of that.

 - “You said nothing about how to connect to the server!”

 Believe me, you don’t have to care about this either.
 If we start adding all this info, we are going to get crazy.
 Trust me, I’ve been there.

 - “What about encrypted messages?
 We need security!
 How are we going to handle this?”

 Again, you don’t have to care about this at this point.
 Baby steps!

 You just need to be able to answer: “What’s XMPP?”, “How do you send a message?”, “How do you change your status in XMPP?”, “How do you ask something to the server?”, “What’s a Stream?”.
 If you can answer all that, you are WAY better than me when I started.

 All the concepts we described so far are the core of XMPP.
-In part 2 you will find out how to get started with XMPPFramework, connecting to the server and authenticating a user!Go back to the blog
+To find out how to get started with XMPPFramework, how to connect to the server and authenticate a user, go to PART 2!